remcokranenburg/blog/_posts/2021-07-26-emoji-mode.md

 ![Keyboard uppercase mode](/assets/2021/07-26-keyboard-mode2-numbers.png)

-In uppercase mode, the alphabetic keys switch to capitals.
+Special character mode is accessible from the numeric mode.

 ![Keyboard special mode](/assets/2021/07-26-keyboard-mode3-special.png)

-Special character mode is accessible from the numeric mode.
+And we have support for emojis!

 ![Keyboard emoji mode](/assets/2021/07-26-keyboard-mode4-emoji.png)

-And we have support for emojis!
-They are specified literally in the JSON file:
+The emojis are specified literally in the JSON file:

 ```json
 {